By Rod Ashley, Tafflab CEO and Trustee

 • What have you overlooked?

-When you have completed your SWOT analysis, you must ask yourself:
+When you have completed your SWOT analysis, ask yourself:

 What can I do to convert the negatives into positives?

-In other words, how do I move statements from the right-hand side to the left-hand side?
-You will, of course, never end up with a blank right side!
-To complete this task you need to be aware of your …..
+Put simply, how do I move statements from the right-hand side to the left-hand side?
+Of course, you will never end up with a blank right side!
+To do this you need to be aware of your …..

 Transferable skills

-An awareness of what you have to offer customers in terms of skills and qualities is essential.
-Below is a list of ‘transferable skills.
+As you can see, being aware of what you have to offer in terms of skills and qualities is essential.
+Below is a list of ‘transferable skills’.
 Don’t let the detail put you off!
 Having a clear sense of what you have done, of how your experiences have given you these skills and an awareness of your own strengths is a great asset.
-It will give you an increased level of self-awareness.
+It will give you a level of self-awareness valued by customers.

-As you read through the list, score yourself with a tick (ü) on how well-developed these skills are.
+As you read through the list, score yourself with a tick on how well-developed these skills are.
 Jot down also the tasks or experiences which have given you these skills.
 These may be from your working life or from other activities.
-E.g., being Secretary of a local charity may have made you good at ‘investigating what resources are available’; being a mother may make you show flexibility and versatility in approach’ or being a trade union representative may have made you able to ‘listen to others’.
+E.g., being Secretary of a local charity made you good at ‘investigating available resources’; being a parent requires you to show ‘flexibility and versatility in approach’ or being a group representative shows you are able to ‘listen to others’.

 Problem-solving

-• define & identify the core of a problem
+• define and identify the core of a problem

 • analyse data / information